Whoneon/CCTV-Analyzer/README.md

 # CCTV-Analyzer
-Check for movement in CCTV video frame
+Check for movement in CCTV video frame.
+This script will not only tell you if any movement has happened, but also when by providing the timestamp and a photo of that moment!

 ### REQUIREMENTS